 The Department of Islamic and Middle Eastern Studies at the Hebrew University of Jerusalem focuses on the study of Muslim and Middle Eastern societies from the appearance of Islam in the seventh century CE up to the present day.

 The Department of Islamic and Middle Eastern Studies is part of the Institute of Asian and African Studies, working closely with its sister departments: the Department of Asian Studies and the Department of Arabic Language and Literature.
-The Department also cooperates with colleagues and units within the Faculty of Humanities, the Faculty of Social Sciences and various research centers at the Hebrew University, as well as departments of Middle Eastern Studies in other Israeli universities.
+The Department also cooperates with units within the Faculty of Humanities, the Faculty of Social Sciences and various research centers at the Hebrew University (most prominently the Nehemia Levtzion Center for Islamic Studies and the Harry S Truman Institute for the Advancement of Peace), as well as departments of Middle Eastern Studies in other Israeli universities.

 At the B.A. level, the Department aims to impart to its students a broad understanding of the major events and processes that have shaped the history, culture and politics of Muslim societies and states – as well as that of non-Muslim communities under Muslim rule – with an emphasis on the Middle East in the broadest sense.
 The study of area languages (especially Arabic, but also Persian and Turkish) is a crucial part of this learning process.